In the Spotlight

-Food Choices with IBS
+Food Choices for IBS

 If you have Irritable Bowel or Crohn's disease, what you choose to eat can make you feel better or worse.
 When you have symptoms (belly pain, diarrhea, a lot of gas), choose foods that are easy on your gut.